escapin/sElect/README.md

 * Java Cryptography Extension (only for oraclejdk).
 * node.js and npm.
 * wget (used only in the Makefile for getting the proper libraries).
+* python (used only in the root MakeFile for configuring the mix servers)

 ## The Design